 I-40 Arkansas – No Stopping!

 Heading out of Memphis in the early morning gave us the opportunity to enjoy crossing the mighty Mississippi River in the golden light of sunrise.
 The sun was shining bright, and our new day dawned with us crossing the border into Arkansas.
 Green and lush, the countryside views pleased us for the entire 248 miles that we were in the state.
-However, we were on a schedule and even though there are some great things to see and do, they didn’t make the cut.
+However, we needed to keep on a schedule and even though there are some great things to see and do, they didn’t make the cut.
 We needed to get to Oklahoma, our next stop.

 I-40 Oklahoma – Tulsa and Oklahoma City